History of Mississippi

 The history of the state of Mississippi extends back to thousands of years of indigenous peoples.
 Evidence of their cultures has been found largely through archeological excavations, as well as existing remains of earthwork mounds built thousands of years ago.
 Native American traditions were kept through oral histories; with Europeans recording the accounts of historic peoples they encountered.
 Since the late 20th century, there have been increased studies of the Native American tribes and reliance on their oral histories to document their cultures.
 Their accounts have been correlated with evidence of natural events.

-Initial colonization of the region was carried out by the French, though France would cede their control over portions of the region to Spain and Britain, particularly along the Gulf Coast.
+Initial colonization of the region was carried out by the French.
+France ceded its control over portions of the region to Spain and Britain, particularly along the Gulf Coast.
 European-American settlers did not enter the territory in great number until the early 19th century.
-Some European-American settlers would bring many enslaved Africans with them to serve as laborers to develop cotton plantations along major riverfronts.
+Rich American settlers brought many enslaved Africans with them to serve as laborers to develop cotton plantations along major riverfronts.
 On December 10, 1817, Mississippi became a state of the United States.
-Through the 1830s, the federal government forced most of the native Choctaw and Chickasaw people west of the Mississippi River.
+Through the 1830s, the federal government bought out most of the native Choctaw and Chickasaw tribes west of the Mississippi River.
 American planters developed an economy based on the export of cotton produced by slave labor along the Mississippi and Yazoo rivers.
-A small elite group of planters controlled most of the richest land, the wealth, and politics of the state, which led to Mississippi seceding from the Union in 1861.
-During the American Civil War (1861–1865), its river cities particularly were sites of extended battles.
-Following the collapse of the Confederacy in 1865, Mississippi would enter the Reconstruction era (1865–1877).
+A small elite group of planters controlled most of the richest land, the wealth, and politics of the state; Mississippi seceded in 1861 and joined the Confederate States of America.
+During the American Civil War (1861–1865), control of the Mississippi River was a vital goal of both sides, with the Union in control by 1863.
+The Union Army had full control by 1865 and slavery was abolished.
+Mississippi entered the Reconstruction era (1865–1877).

 The bottomlands of the Mississippi Delta were still 90% undeveloped after the Civil War.
 Thousands of migrants, both black and white, entered this area for a chance at land ownership.
 They sold timber while clearing land to raise money for purchases.
-During the Reconstruction era, many freedmen became owners of farms in these areas, and by 1900, composed two-thirds of the property owners in the Mississippi Delta.
-Democrats regained control of the state legislature in the late 19th century, and in 1890, passed a disfranchising constitution, resulting in the exclusion of African Americans from political life until the mid-1960s.
-Most African Americans lost their lands due to disenfranchisement, segregation, financial crises, and an extended decline in cotton prices.
-By 1920, most African Americans in the state were landless sharecroppers and tenant farmers.
-However in the 1930s, some African Americans acquired land under low-interest loans from New Deal programs; in 1960 Holmes County still had 800 black farmers, the most of any county in the state.
-The state continued to rely mostly on agriculture and timber through the mid-20th century, but mechanization and acquisition of properties by megafarms would change the face of the labor market and state economy.
+During the Reconstruction era, many freedmen became owners of small farms in these areas, and by 1900, composed two-thirds of the property owners in the Mississippi Delta.
+Democrats regained control of the state in 1875 and in 1890 passed a disfranchising constitution, resulting in the exclusion of African Americans from political life until the mid-1960s.
+In the rea of Jim Crow laws Blacks lost all political power and social status.
+The postwar sharp decline in cotton prices hurt the state economy.
+There was growth in the lumber industry, and ailroads were built.
+However, there was were few factories or cities.
+By 1900, African Americans in the state were typically farm laborers or landless sharecroppers or tenant farmers.
+The state continued to rely mostly on agriculture and timber, but by the 1940s mechanization meant the end of a demand for labor to pick cotton.